xbeat/Machine-Learning/README.md

 LinearBoost is an ensemble learning algorithm that combines multiple weak classifiers to create a strong classifier.
 It is a variant of the AdaBoost algorithm, designed specifically for linear classifiers.
 LinearBoost aims to improve the accuracy and robustness of linear classifiers by iteratively updating the weights of training samples and combining multiple weighted classifiers.

+## The Psychology of Effective Data Visualization

+The Psychology Behind Data Visualization

+Data visualization leverages our innate pattern recognition abilities to convey information more effectively than raw numbers.
+This presentation explores key psychological theories that make data visualization intuitive and impactful.

 ## Introduction to Math and Statistics for Steam AI in Python

 Introduction to Mathematics and Statistics for Steam AI using Python